spiridonovsv89/php-project/README.md

 **Docker**
 - build docker image with dockerfile
-- docker-compose to pull image from registry
+- docker-compose to running multi-container application with pull image from registry
 - docker hub as registry

 **Terraform:**